Gaojie0621/Operating_System/4_Threads_and_Concurrency.md

 #### 4. Scalability
 take advantage of multiprocessor/multicore architecture.
 Threads allow programs to use multiple CPU cores concurrently.

+#### 5. Lower overhead than processes
+Thread creation & switching is faster than process creation.

 # 3. Multicore Programming
 ## 3.1.
 What is Multicore?